cloudacademy/aws-cloudformation/vpc-ml/README.md

 This environment consists of two distinct parts:

 ### Part 1 - Build Environment
 AWS CodeBuild which creates a Docker Image containing the fraud detection model.
-The CodeBuild build phase involves cloning from a CA FraudDetection GITHUB repository, downloads a sample credit card dataset, then installs itself, builds the model, and then finally sets up an HTTP API endpoint - to which prediction requests can be sent to.
+The CodeBuild build phase involves building a Docker Image.
+A `Dockerfile` specifies the instructions: cloning from a CA FraudDetection GITHUB repository, downloading a sample credit card dataset, then installs itself, builds the model, and then finally sets up an HTTP API endpoint - to which prediction requests can be sent to.
 Once the Docker Image is succesfully built it is published into a custom ECR repository.

 ### Part 2 - Runtime Environment
 An AWS ECS cluster is spun up.
 The ECS cluster sits behind a Application Load Balancer (ALB).
 The ECS cluster in this demo consists of a single EC2 instance.
-The ECS cluster hosts a single Service which in turn is configured to run 2 tasks - based on the Docker Image created in Part 1 and stored in ECR.
-Incoming Fraud Detection request are aimed at the ALB - which in turns forwards them downstream to the running Docker contains on the ECS cluster.
+The ECS cluster hosts a single ECS Service which in turn is configured to run 2 ECS Tasks - based on the Docker Image created in Part 1 and stored in ECR.
+Incoming fraud fetection requests are aimed at the ALB - which in turns forwards them downstream to the Docker containers (tasks) running on the ECS cluster.

 ### CodeBuild BuildSpec
 ```